CouncilJune 23, 2026 / 4 minute read

 Some pets have been waiting more than 100 days to find their new owner, such as Pingu the 1-year-old cattle dog with a bright and bouncy personality, and 3-year-old Scott, the American staffordshire terrier mixed with border collie/kelpie, who walks beautifully on a lead for daily outings.

-There are also some young pups waiting for their forever home, including 4-month-old Damon the boxer, and 3-month-old Copper, the boisterous mastiff/Collie mix who already weighs 11 kilograms.
+There are also some young pups waiting for their forever home, including 4-month-old Damon, a sweet and affectionate boxer.

 All these puppies and dogs are the Pet Picks of the week at the Kingston Animal Management Centre and ready for adoption.